-J.K.
-Rowling plans to return to writing for young people -- and the author says she doesn't rule out another book set in Harry Potter's magical world.
+LONDON (AP) - J.K.
+Rowling says she plans to return to writing for young people - and doesn't rule out another book set in Harry Potter's magical world.

-Rowling became the world's most successful living writer with her seven novels about a boy who discovers that he is a wizard and is pitched into battle against the forces of evil.
+Rowling became the world's most successful living author with her seven novels about a boy who discovers that he is a wizard and is pitched into battle against the forces of evil.

 Rowling's first book for adults, "The Casual Vacancy," is being published Thursday, five years after the release of the last volume in the Potter saga.

-And she said that while "where Harry's story is concerned, I'm done," she was considering a new story set in the same universe.
+And she said while "where Harry's story is concerned, I'm done," she was considering "a sidestep" story set in the same universe.

 To comment, the following rules must be followed: